taisei-project/taisei/doc/GAME.rst

 have different attacks with time limits.
 There are different types of
 Attacks:

--  **Normal** A signature move every boss has.
+-  **Normal**: A signature move every boss has.
 They are a break between the other, more fierce attacks, but some say there are Normals in the game that are way too hard.

--  **Spell Card** This is where the Bosses concentrate their powers (resulting in a background change) and hit you with really hard and unusual patterns.
+-  **Spell Card**: This is where the Bosses concentrate their powers (resulting in a background change) and hit you with really hard and unusual patterns.
 They give a lot of extra points when you *capture* them.
 That means shooting down the HP within the time limit without